yoo-nathan/EDA_EJScreenData/README.md

 ## Getting Started
 1. Clone this repo (for help see this [tutorial](https://help.github.com/articles/cloning-a-repository/)).
-2. Manage project dependencies by running `renv::restore()`
+2. Manage project dependencies by running `renv::restore()`.
+3. Download the data from [this Google Drive link](https://drive.google.com/file/d/1d_70M8TcARCHt6jaqivX84Wr3TUiWSac/view?usp=sharing)
+4. Unzip/uncompress the data and move it to the EDA_EJScreenData directory
-3. Data processing/transformation and analysis is conducted in the `EDA_final.Rmd`.
+5. Data processing/transformation and analysis is conducted in the `EDA_final.Rmd`.

-*If your project is well underway and setup is fairly complicated (ie. requires installation of many packages) create another "setup.md" file and link to it here*  )

 ### Repo Structure
 EDA_EJScreenData